Len Dawson, Kansas City Chiefs quarterback and broadcasting legend, dies at 87

 Dawson had entered hospice care earlier this month.
 In a statement released by the Chiefs, "Len Dawson is synonymous with the Kansas City Chiefs.
 Len embraced and came to embody Kansas City and the people that call it home.
 You would be hard-pressed to find a player who had a bigger impact in shaping the organization as we know it today than Len Dawson did," said Chiefs chairman Clark Hunt.

 Dawson was born in Alliance, Ohio, in 1935.
 Fifty-two years later, he stood at the Hall of Fame in nearby Canton, inducted after a 19-year football career.
-He was only the fourth person to enter the Hall of Fame as a player and a broadcaster, after Frank Gifford, Dan Dierdorf and John Madden.
+He was only the third person to enter the Hall of Fame as a player and a broadcaster, after Frank Gifford and Dan Dierdorf.

 "I was into working," Dawson said with a laugh in 2017, when the broadcasting booth at Arrowhead Stadium was formally dedicated to him.
 "Because my parents didn't have a whole lot and they taught me something: 'If you want something, find a way to earn it to get it done.'"